 - Diabetic retinopathy

-If you have a diabetic-related complication and are not managing it well, you will have pay to more for coverage.
+If you have a diabetic-related complication and are not managing it well, you will have to pay more for life insurance coverage.

 Severity

-Insurers will look at your A1C levels to judge the severity of your diabetes.
+Life insurance providers will look at your A1C levels to judge the severity of your diabetes.
 A reading between 6 and 6.9 usually is viewed favorably and has a minimal impact on the rates.
 A1C levels in the range of 7.0 to 7.9 may increase your premiums, but the spike is not likely to be a big one.
 An A1C reading of 8.0 or above may lead to a riskier classification.
-Consequently, you will have to pay significantly more for insurance.
+Consequently, you will have to pay significantly more for life insurance.

 Treatment and control